 • Avoid touching your eyes, nose or mouth.

-District staff routinely clean areas that students and staff touch often (desks, chairs) with the appropriate cleansers and sanitizers.
-We encourage students and staff to frequently use the hand sanitizer stations throughout the buildings.Thank you for your attention to this matter and for positively reinforcing good hygiene practices at home.For more information about seasonal influenza, please refer to this site:
+District staff routinely clean areas that students and staff often touch (desks, chairs) with the appropriate cleansers and sanitizers.
+We encourage students and staff to frequently use the hand sanitizer stations throughout the buildings.Thank you for your attention to this matter and for positively reinforcing good hygiene practices at home.For more information about seasonal influenza, please refer to this site: CDC Types of Influenza

 Jeanne Knouse, Director of Student Services, and the Nursing staff